WDVM-TV: Loss of NBC affiliation

 Prior to 1996, the Federal Communications Commission (FCC) used Arbitron's Area of Dominant Influence (ADI) system to assign television stations to a media market, principally to determine cable carriage rights and applicable regulations and fees.
-Arbitron placed WHAG-TV in its own 192nd-ranked ADI consisting solely of Washington County.
+Arbitron placed WHAG-TV in its own 192nd-ranked ADI consisting solely of Washington County, Maryland.
 After the passage of the 1992 Cable Act, which regulated cable carriage of broadcast stations, only cable systems in that county were required to carry WHAG-TV.
 That year, Arbitron ceased publishing television ratings and the commission switched to Nielsen's designated market area (DMA) system for market assignments, which combined Hagerstown with the far larger Washington, D.C., area to create a top-ten market.
 The terms of the Act thus required all in-market cable systems which could receive WHAG-TV over-the-air at their headends to add it; since the Act allows them to decline to carry multiple affiliates of the same network, they also had the option of dropping Washington's WRC-TV.
 Despite this change, WHAG-TV never saw itself as a Washington-market station; it applied for and received exemptions from FCC rules applying to large-market stations, such as expanded public file requirements.
 In practice it was only seen on cable west of the Blue Ridge, though Dish Network added it to its package of Washington-market local stations.

 However, the fact remained that WHAG-TV was now technically competing with network-owned WRC-TV.
 The Herald-Mail first reported that NBC was declining to renew its affiliation with WHAG on February 19, 2016, and a network spokesperson confirmed this with a terse, one-sentence email to the paper.
 The station ceased broadcasting network programming on July 1.
 Beginning in 2014, NBC revoked affiliations from several affiliates, including WHAG-TV, WMGM-TV (whose broadcast area was served by network-owned WCAU), and KENV-DT (whose broadcast area was served by KSL-TV), that functioned as secondary NBC stations serving outlying areas of their larger markets.
 In addition to expanding local news, WHAG-TV also added programs from Heroes & Icons at the time.
-The last NBC program to air on WHAG was Last Call with Carson Daly.